Why You Shouldn't Use a Car Insurance App after an Accident - Scott C. Gottlieb, Injury Law Attorney

-At the office of Scott C. Gottlieb, Injury Law Attorney, our personal injury lawyer has extensive experience in dealing with insurance companies on behalf of accident victims.
+At Scott C. Gottlieb, Injury Law Attorney, our personal injury lawyer has extensive experience in dealing with insurance companies on behalf of accident victims.
 The following are our tips for dealing with insurance companies after an accident, based on things your insurer may not tell you:

 - Having your car repaired versus being replaced is often a better value.
 The amount your insurer will pay you for a totaled vehicle is likely to be far less than what a replacement vehicle would cost.